david-bouyssie/xml4s/README.md

 XML4S components were ported from two open source projects:
 * Android (https://source.android.com/)
-* Apache Geronimo (http://geronimo.apache.org/), for the Stax API (work in progress (not yet committed)
+* Apache Geronimo (http://geronimo.apache.org/), for the Stax API (work in progress, not yet committed)

 Here is a table describing the licenses applying to each individual component: